Get News & Updates Directly To Your Inbox

 There are some special considerations when you’re exercising in the cold weather.
 Here some things to keep in mind.

 If you decide to brave the cold, check the forecast for the time you'll be outside.
-Knowing the temperature, wind and moisture, along with the length of time that you'll be outside, is key to planning a safe cold-weather workout.
+Temperature, wind and moisture, along with the length of time that you'll be outside, are key to planning a safe cold-weather workout.

 Be sure to check the wind chill index in addition to the temperature.
 Wind chill extremes can make exercising outdoors unsafe even if you dress warmly.
 Any exposed skin is subject to frostbite.
-And the wind can go through your clothes and remove the insulating layer of warm air that surrounds your body.
-If it’s too cold and winds are high, it might be wise to choose an indoor activity instead.
+And the wind can penetrate your clothes and remove the insulating layer of warm air that surrounds your body.
+If it’s too cold and winds are high, choose an indoor activity instead.

 People often overdress to exercise in cold weather.
 Exercise generates a considerable amount of heat — enough to make you feel like it's much warmer than it really is.